emsuru/duo-scraper/README.md

 The Scraper performs a double scraping task, hence the name "duo":

 1. data colection from APIs endpoints:

      -- the Scraper first queries a sequence of API endpoints to obtain a list of countries & basic info about their past political leaders.

 3. data collection from HMTL endpoints:

      -- the Scraper then uses the wikipedia urls retrieved from the API to extract & sanitize the leaders' short bios from Wikipedia html pages

 The combined information is written in an output JSON file.

 ## 🛠️ Setup

 - Create a new virtual environment by executing this command in your terminal:

 `python3 -m venv wikipedia_scraper_env`

 - Activate the environment by executing this command in your terminal:

 `source wikipedia_scraper_env/bin/activate`

 ## ⚙️ Installation

-Install the required packages by executing the following command in your terminal:
+Install the required packages and necessary dependencies by executing the following command in your terminal:

   ```bash
   pip install -r requirements.txt
   ```
 ## 👩‍💻 Usage

-To run the program, clone this repo on your local machine, then navigate to its directory in your terminal and execute:
+To run the program, clone this repo on your local machine, make sure you have first executed your requirements.txt by following the commad mentioned above in the installation, then navigate to its directory in your terminal and execute:
 ```bash
 python3 main.py
 ```